- What counts as a visit?

 However, there are a few unusual Treasured Places that are

 nearly impossible very difficult to visit legally.
-Those units are Hohokam Pima National Monument, Honouliuli National Monument, and Aleutian Islands WWII National Monument.
-The first two are currently closed to the public, while the third has no regular transportation options available, making visits by the public very rare.
+Those units are Hohokam Pima National Monument, Honouliuli National Monument, Kalaupapa National Historical Park, Castner Range National Monument, and Aleutian Islands WWII National Monument.
+The first three are currently closed to the public, while the fifth has no regular transportation options available, making visits by the public very rare.

 For these Treasured Places, we offer an appropriate alternative experience that interprets the resources those places were set aside for.

 For Hohokam Pima National Monument, which protects the site of the Hohokam ruins known as Snaketown, there are three possible alternative experiences.
 First is a visit to the Huhugam Heritage Center, which is managed by the Gila River Indian Community, the ancestors of Snaketown’s residents.
 The second is a visit to the Pueblo Grande Museum and Archaeological Park in Phoenix, which interprets the Hohokam culture at a similar ruin complex.
 The third is Casa Grande Ruins National Monument—an official Treasured Place in its own right—that also interprets the Hohokam culture and includes a few artifacts from Snaketown.
 Take note that while Hohokam Pima is technically closed to the public, I-10 does indeed run right through its official boundaries near the Goodyear Road overpass.